marealtors/pyramco/README.md

 ### mailchimp_update_member_email.py
 Requires a LOT of additional configuration, more a proof of concept than a practical function (although we've had it running with no problems in production for 8 months):

-- You'll need a MailChimp API key and the list ID of a list that contains all your members in your config.py file https://developer.mailchimp.com/documentation/mailchimp/
+- You'll need a MailChimp API key and the list ID of a list that contains all your members in your `config.py` file https://developer.mailchimp.com/documentation/mailchimp/
-- A new text/email address field on Contacts must be created called 'ramcosub_mailchimp_sync_email'
+- A new text/email address field on Contacts must be created called `ramcosub_mailchimp_sync_email`
-- Initially, and on creation of all new Contacts, the new field must be populated with the same value in 'EmailAddress1'
+- Initially, and on creation of all new Contacts, the new field must be populated with the same value in `EmailAddress1`
-- A workflow must be created on Contacts that is triggered when the 'EmailAddress1' (regular email) field is modified; this workflow does the following:
+- A workflow must be created on Contacts that is triggered when the `EmailAddress1` (regular email) field is modified; this workflow does the following:

   - Uses a third-party tool available at: https://kaskelasolutions.com to get the Contact's GUID as a value available to the Workflow
   - Checks the email is not blank
   - Uses a custom tool to make an external API request - in this case, the code in this function lives at that endpoint.
-RAMCO calls the MAR API, the MAR API in turn runs 'mailchimp_update_member_email.py'
+RAMCO calls the MAR API, the MAR API in turn runs `mailchimp_update_member_email.py`
   - Waits one minute; this gives the function time to run
-  - Copies the value in 'EmailAddress1' to the new 'ramcosub_mailchimp_sync_email' field
+  - Copies the value in `EmailAddress1` to the new `ramcosub_mailchimp_sync_email` field

 ![alt text](https://github.com/marealtors/pyramco/blob/master/mailchimp.PNG?raw=true)